 Let’s start by looking at the rubric because it was meant to be a tool throughout the writing process and not as a cumulative assessment at the end.

 This powerful tool saves teachers TONS of time in grading, while clearly documenting and communicating a student’s current strengths and weaknesses.
 Grading writing can be overwhelming and is often subjective.

-When a child sees his/her work marked up, he/she can feel extremely defeated.
-The criteria for success sheet eliminates both those problems.
+When a child sees their work marked up, they can feel extremely defeated.
+The criteria for success sheets eliminate that problem.

 The rubric simplifies the task of assessment, provides documentation of progress and growth, and allows you to focus on providing one or two pieces of quality feedback as opposed to marking up an entire paragraph.

 The scoring rubric breaks down the expectations for paragraph writing into very clear, manageable criteria for success.
 Students don’t need to guess at what makes “good writing” because it is all explained to them.
 They can use it as they’re writing to guide them.
 The criteria, as well as the standard editing marks, can be used during revisions or writing conferences.
 The checklist can be used to easily assign a score to the work.
 There is room at the bottom for effective feedback and for goal setting for future assignments.